 Chantilly lace flapper dress, c.1925.
 The torso is straight to the drop waist.
 The skirt, straight in front and full in back, has layers of bias-cut panels.
 The slip is skillfully constructed with a sheer layer of black silk chiffon over a chartreuse satin lining.
 The cheerful red-yellow-blue tambour embroidery personifies the unbridled optimism of the mid-1920s.

 Chinese embroidered dragon coat, 1920s.
 Straight cut, wide sleeves, mandarin collar, vented side seams and embroidered with 3 dragons, symbolizing good luck.
-The wonderfully expressive dragon eyes are embroidered with silk floss.
+The expressive dragon eyes are embroidered with silk floss.
 The striking 2-color design of real silver cord against carmine red satin makes an indelible impression: the glowing red hue is redolent of the dragon's fiery breath.

 Embroidered metallic lace skull cap, 1920s.
 By the late 1920s, the bell shaped cloche was pared down (streamlined modernism) even more to become a skull cap.
 The lace cobweb pattern creates a delicate filigree effect, as mysterious as it is beautiful.
-The embroidered chenille flowers add a three-dimensional quality.
+The embroidered chenille flowers add a 3-dimensional quality.
 This treasure of textile art has a mellow beauty not found in modern synthetics.

 Embroidered tulle/Irish crochet flapper dress, c.1926.
 The winsome dress is embellished with raised floral embroidery, decorative crocheted ball buttons, and bands of pale beige Irish crochet lace.
 I love the fluttery lace faux sleeves.
 The dress slips on without closures.
 The simple shape of the dress is contemporary; the detailing has the distinctive charm of an antique original.

 Fortuny stenciled velvet jacket, 1930s.
-Never before on the market, the regal jacket is hand stenciled with a Renaissance-style pattern in gold pigments.
+Never before on the market, the jacket is hand stenciled with a Renaissance-style pattern in gold pigments.
 Here is the subtle shading found in Renaissance frescoes.
 With wide sleeves and a stand-up shawl collar, the short boxy style is meant to be worn open without closures.
 A Fortuny stenciled velvet outer garment is even more rare than a Delphos gown.

 Chiffon and lace flapper dress, c.1929.
 The delicate chiffons of the late 1920s were like a fresh summer breeze after the hard edged geometry of Art Deco.
 In this alluring yet ladylike dress, gossamer floral-patterned lace alternates with panels of black silk chiffon.
 Note the uneven hemline that anticipates the longer styles of the 1930s.